 Xu Wei’s version of Hua Mulan’s adventure has been examined by countless scholars for its interpretations of gender and feminism.
 While countless retellings of Hua Mulan’s story exist, Xu Wei’s play has been cited as the main foundation for most of the legend’s later adaptations.

 Was Hua Mulan A Real Person?

 The legend of Mulan and her dedication to family and country are deeply embedded in Chinese folklore.
 Combined with the fact that the tale has been around for so long, historians have worked to determine whether Hua Mulan was a real person or simply a figure of Chinese myth.

 So far, there is no historical evidence to suggest that Mulan really existed and her story’s roots in oral tradition makes it even more difficult to confirm whether she was a real person.
 However, the possibility can’t entirely be dismissed.
 Women warriors and elite women commanding military arms did indeed play a role in ancient Chinese history.

 During China’s Warring States period from 475 B.C. to 211 B.C., Sunzi, the Chief Military Commander of Duke Wu, trained 180 court women to assert military and political influence in the surrounding states.

 There was also Princess Zhao of Pingyang, otherwise known as Princess Pingyang, who raised troops to help her father — the future Emperor Gaozu — seize the throne.
 With his daughter’s support, the emperor claimed victory and established the Tang Dynasty.
 After her death, she was the only woman of that period who received the honor of a military funeral.

 Indeed, books about strong women — both fictional and real — were abundant in China, particularly during the High Qing Dynasty.
-The acknowledgement of strong female figures — from poets and artists to warriors and leaders — in Chinese history and folklore signified women’s capability to contribute outside of the traditional domestic role.
+The acknowledgment of strong female figures — from poets and artists to warriors and leaders — in Chinese history and folklore signified women’s capability to contribute outside of the traditional domestic role.